lin1328/ruri/docs/rurienv.md

 It will record the following config:

-- The capabilty to drop.
+- The capability to drop.
 - Set NO_NEW_PRIVS bit.
 - Enable built-in seccomp profile.
 - PID owning unshare namespace.